-- Divided by the cost of the asset: this includes all costs for acquiring the asset, like transportation, set-up, and training.
+- Divided by the asset cost: this includes all costs for acquiring the asset, including sales tax, transportation, set-up, and training.

 For assets purchased in the middle of the year, the annual depreciation expense is divided by the number of months in that year since the purchase.

 NOTE: FreshBooks Support team members are not certified income tax or accounting professionals and cannot provide advice in these areas outside of supporting questions about FreshBooks.
 Please contact an accountant or tax advisor if you need income tax advice.

 The cumulative depreciation of an asset up to a single point in its life is called accumulated depreciation.
 The carrying value, or book value, of an asset on a balance sheet is the difference between its purchase price and the accumulated depreciation.

 Accumulated depreciation applies to assets that are capitalized.
 Capitalized assets are assets that provide value for more than one year.
 Accounting rules dictate that revenues and expenses are matched in the period in which they are incurred.
 Depreciation is a solution for this matching problem for capitalized assets because it allocates a portion of the asset’s cost in each year of the asset’s useful life.

 Depreciation can be calculated on a monthly basis in two different ways.